moelsayed/wg-server/README.md

 docker exec wg-server add_client <client name>
 ```

 That's it!
-Using the generated configuration to run connect to the server!
+Use the generated configuration to run connect to the server!